chirrag03/DS-Algo/Diameter of Binary Tree.md

 > Note: The length of path between two nodes is represented by the number of edges between them.

+ ### Solutioning:

+Dia of tree = max of all possible dia i.e. max{d1, d2, d3....dn}
+where possible diameter, d = treating each node as root taking sum of left and rt tree

 ```java
 public class TreeNode {